Mandatory Plan (Hard Waiver Plan)

-The enrollment and waiver period for summer-only 2017 is April 17, 2017 – June 15, 2017.
+The enrollment and waiver period for Fall 2021 is July 21, 2021 – September 14, 2021.

-The Mandatory Student Health Insurance Plan is with the University System of Georgia Board of Regents student health program administered by United Healthcare Student Resources.
+The Mandatory Student Health Insurance Plan (Hard Waiver Plan) is with the University System of Georgia Board of Regents student health program administered by UnitedHealthcare Student Resources.
 It is an accident and sickness insurance policy that provides coverage worldwide.
 It includes diagnosis and treatment of illness, injury, or medical conditions, along with preventive care benefits.
 Benefits include physician, hospital, surgical, pharmacy, behavioral health services (i.e., mental health / substance abuse), as well as legally-mandated benefits.

 Coverage under this plan cannot be prorated or ended early.